evennia/evennia/docs/sphinx/source/wiki/Scripts.rst

 define them with any default commands.
 They have to be created in python code modules and imported from there into the game.

-The vast majority of scripts are always run 'on' `Objects <Objects.html>`_ affecting that object and maybe its surroundings or contents.
-Scripts unrelated to objects are called *Global* scripts and could handle things like game-time, weather and other tickers.
+Scripts may run directly 'on' `Objects <Objects.html>`_, affecting that object and maybe its surroundings or contents.
+An alternative way to affect many objects (rather than one script per object) is to create one Script and have it call all objects that "subscribe" to it at regular intervals (a *ticker*).
+Scripts not defined directly 'on' objects are called *Global* scripts.

 Custom script modules are usually stored in ``game/gamesrc/scripts``.
 As a convenience you can inherit all scripts from